JYudelson1/lox/README.md

-# lox
+# Lox
-An implementation of Lox, from Crafting Interpreters
+An implementation of Lox, from [Crafting Interpreters](craftinginterpreters.com).

+Work in progress!

+Extra challenges implemented:
+- TBA